LLM in Medical Law and Ethics

 This course is designed to engage students with current live issues arising in the field of medical jurisprudence, being a disciplines which sits at the cross-roads between law, medicine and ethics and is concerned primarily with legal and social responses to advanced in medicine, healthcare and related technologies.
 The course is deliberately designed to be open and responsive to issues that are current at the time of delivery in any given year.

-You must study a minimum of 40 credits and maximum of 60 credits from the courses listed below.
+You must study between 40 and 60 credits from the courses listed below.

 You will have the option to take 20 credits from the Law School which will include the courses listed below, depending on availability and with the express permission of the Programme Director.